Antithetic multilevel particle system sampling method for McKean-Vlasov SDEs: Introduction

-where $\mu^{N_{\ell},(\theta),(\ell)}$ is the empirical measure corresponding to each of the $\sum_{\ell=0}^L M_{\ell}$ independent clouds of particles indexed by $\ell \in \{0, \ldots, L \}$ and $\theta \in \{ 1, \ldots, M_{\ell} \}$.
-In essence, MLMC breaks down the simulation of $\bE[\Phi(\mu^{N_L})]$ into a sequence of approximations of $\bE[\Phi(\mu^{N_\ell})]$, $\ell=0,\ldots,L$, with increasing accuracy, but also with increasing cost.
-If the variance between successive approximations converges to zero as the level increases, then MLMC reduces the computational cost of simulation by carefully combining many simulations on low levels with low accuracy (at a corresponding low cost); with relatively few simulations on high levels with low accuracy (and at a high cost).
-The idea has been independently developed by Giles and Heinrich \cite{giles2015multilevel,heinrich2001multilevel,kebaier2005statistical} (see also 2-level Monte-Carlo of Kebaier \cite{kebaier2005statistical}) in the context of temporal approximation of SDEs and parametric integration.
+If the variance between successive approximations converges to zero as the level increases, MLMC reduces the computational cost of simulation by carefully combining many simulations on low levels with low accuracy (at a corresponding low cost); with relatively few simulations on high levels with low accuracy (and at a high cost).
+The idea has been independently developed by Giles and Heinrich \cite{giles2015multilevel,heinrich2001multilevel,kebaier2005statistical} (see also 2-level Monte Carlo of Kebaier \cite{kebaier2005statistical}) in the context of temporal approximation of SDEs and parametric integration.

-The second estimator that we consider in this paper is A-MLMC \footnote{In subsequent sections, we denote ${\cA}^{\text{A- MLMC}}$ to be the A-MLMC estimator without time discretisation and ${\cA}^{\text{A- MLMC,$t$}}$ to be the A-MLMC estimator with Euler time discretisation.}